Creating a Dashboard

 In the All Dashboards page:

-- Select the checkboxes next to one or more dashboards and click .
+- Select the checkboxes next to one or more dashboards and click the trash can.

-From a dashboard, click the pencil icon and select Delete.
-Click OK to confirm the delete action.
+From a dashboard, click the pencil icon, select Delete, and confirm the delete action.

 The dashboard(s) are moved to the Trash.
-You can view the Trash by clicking the trash toggle: Off - On - .
+You can view the Trash on the All Dashboards page by clicking the trash toggle.